vinberg88/ubuntu/README.md

 Download Ubuntu 22.04 to Ubuntu 26.10:  here: https://github.com/vinberg88/ubuntu/releases/tag/0.2.0

-Old Page for WSL and Desktops for Linux and Windows: https://github.com/vinberg88/opensuse

-Find me via GitHUB and more desktops via WSL and Linux - https://github.com/vinberg88
+Find me via GitHUB and more desktops for WSL and Linux - https://github.com/vinberg88

 The whole point is that we should get as many desktop versions as possible here for Ubuntu and WSL.
 How to install everything via WSL files from the
 Ubuntu brand so you get a desktop in Windows 11 with Linux.
 On this page we will setup diffrent desktops to Ubuntu from version 22.04 to version 26.10 of ubuntu.